Hotel Manager Jailed for 13 Years After Raping and Assaulting Women Across London

-A hotel manager who raped one woman and sexually assaulted three others while working at hotels across London has been sentenced to 13 years in prison.
-The Metropolitan Police" data-wpil-keyword-link="linked" data-wpil-monitor-id="193324">Metropolitan Police is now appealing for further potential victim-survivors to come forward.
+A hotel manager who raped one woman and sexually assaulted three others while working at various London hotels has been locked up for 13 years.
+The Metropolitan Police are now urging any other potential victims to step forward.

-Ahmed Fahmy, 46, of West Heath Drive, Barnet, was convicted of one count of rape and three counts of sexual assault following a two-week trial at Harrow Crown Court.
-He was sentenced on Wednesday (April 23) and has also been placed on the sex offenders’ register and banned from working in the hospitality sector.
+Ahmed Fahmy, 46, from West Heath Drive, Barnet, was found guilty at Harrow Crown Court of rape and three counts of sexual assault after a two-week trial.
+Sentenced on Wednesday, April 23, he’s also been slapped onto the sex offenders’ register and banned from working in any hospitality role.

-Fahmy is known to have worked at five different hotels across London and beyond:
+Fahmy worked across five hotels in London and beyond, including:

 • West Heath Drive, Barnet